edkrueger/spam-detector/README.md

 Service name: <any name>
 Dockerfile: ./Dockerfile.copilot

 Selecting `Request-Driven Web Service` will deploy with AWS App Runner, while "Load Balanced Web Service" will deploy with AWS Fargate behind a load balancer.
 The first option is idea for intermittently or infrequently accessed endpoints while the second is better for applications that receive consistent traffic with or without spikes.
-These are the two options for a piblically exposed endpoint; there are other options for private services.
+These are the two options for a publically exposed endpoint; there are other options for private services.
 See: https://aws.github.io/copilot-cli/docs/concepts/services/

 `copilot` infers the port from the `EXPOSE` statement in the `Dockerfile`.
 If your `Dockerfile` doesn't specify `EXPOSE`, you'll be prompted for the port as well.
 Its import to make sure that your `Dockerfile` uses the same port internally as you want to use externally; there is no port mapping on Copilot.